 Before, 6wks and 12 wks – PRP Hair Regrowth in Alopecia Areata – Dr. Alan Bauman

 Does PRP need to be repeated?
-Unfortunately, the results of PRP treatment for hair regrowth is not permanent.
+Unfortunately, the results of PRP treatment for hair regrowth is NOT permanent.
 Most patients who undergo PRP with BioD ECM, require repeat treatment in about 12-24 months.
 It typically takes three months to measure the improvements from PRP using the scientific HairCheck cross-sectional hair bundle trichometry measurement tool.
 Over time, PRP may need to be repeated depending on the patient’s response to therapy, hair loss condition, adjunctive treatments and goals.
 By monitoring the hair growth effect with the HairCheck device over time, we can determine when the improvement in hair growth from PRP slows down or plateaus, eliminating guesswork as to when to administer PRP again.
-At that time, additional treatment with PRP may be necessary in order to maintain the desired results. **NOTE: Some medical practices are offering hair regrowth treatment with PRP without ECM like BioD or ACell… according to research (Bouhanna) this means that “plain” PRP would likely need to be repeated every two months!** Dr. Bauman’s research–presented at the 2015 ISHRS Annual Scientific Meeting supports our observations that the use of PRP + ECM/BioD/ACell dramatically extends the duration of the hair regrowth, making PRP treatment more of an annual regimen.
+At that time, additional treatment with PRP may be necessary in order to maintain the desired results. **NOTE: Some medical practices are offering hair regrowth treatment with PRP without ECM like BioD or ACell… according to research (Bouhanna) this means that “plain” PRP would likely need to be repeated every two months or sooner!** Dr. Bauman’s research–presented at the 2015 ISHRS Annual Scientific Meeting supports our observations that the use of PRP + ECM/BioD/ACell dramatically extends the duration of the hair regrowth, making PRP treatment approximately an annual or once-a-year regimen.

 What is ACell Extracellular Matrix (ECM)?
 ACell is an animal-derived Extracellular Matrix (ECM) tissue-regenerating technology that has been used extensively in the fields of medicine and surgery to stimulate stem cells and enhance wound healing.
 It’s rise in popular culture was accelerated as people with partial finger amputations were able to actually grow back their fingertips (often with the fingernail bed) by using this product.
 It has also been noted that the use of ACell in wound healing dramatically decreases the appearance of scar tissue in a wound.
 ACell is a “bio-scaffold” that helps the body heal without excessive scarring.